saurabh0719/elara/README.md

 * `exists(key)` - returns `True` if the key exists.
 * `commit()` - write in-memory changes into the database file.
 * `getset(key, value)` - Sets the new value and returns the old value for that key or returns `False`.
 * `getkeys()` - returns the list of keys in the database with.
-The list is ordered with the `least recently accessed` keys starting from index 0.
+The list is ordered with the `most recently accessed` keys starting from index 0.
 * `numkeys()` - returns the number of keys in the database.
 * `retkey()` - returns the Key used to encrypt/decrypt the db file; returns `None` if the file is unprotected.
 * `retmem()` - returns all the in-memory db contents.